Elva (album): Production

+The band wrote about 30 songs with only 14 making the cut, two songs that didn’t make the album, "Dark Side" and "Baby, Come On" would end up as b-sides on the "Up All Night" single.

+The album was finished, but upon listening to what they had, the band decided to scrap the recordings, go back into the studio, and redo the album with new producers Josh Abraham and Michael Happoldt.

+In a 2014 interview, Happoldt recalled the sessions:"Now that was a hybrid because they were on Interscope and there was a lot of pressure and they were used to doing certain things a certain way.
+So some lines were drawn a little bit there [haha].
+But still, I got a lot of soul out of those boys for the condition it was recorded in.
+You know, huge studios, a lot of pressure from Interscope, but we had a number 1 hit out of that with "Seeing Red".

 Elva features guest appearances by Tony Kanal of No Doubt, Josh Freese of The Vandals, and Neville Staple of The Specials.
 The two "Raleigh Soliloquy" tracks are recordings of the rants of Raleigh Theodore Sakers.
 Previous recordings of his rants numbered soliloquies I-III had appeared on the Sublime album Robbin' the Hood.
 After the closing track "Evolution" there is a phone message to singer Scott Russo from Blink-182 singer/guitarist Tom DeLonge, a close friend of the band who had grown up with them in their home town of Poway.